-Dr. Carina Fearnley is UCL Associate Professor in Science and Technology Studies in the UCL Department of Science and Technology Studies, Director of the UCL Warning Research Centre, and an Honorary Research Associate at the UCL Hazard Centre.
+Dr. Carina Fearnley is Director of the UCL Warning Research Centre, and UCL Associate Professor in Science and Technology Studies at the UCL Department of Science and Technology Studies, and an Honorary Research Associate at the UCL Hazard Centre.

-Carina is Associate Professor of Science and Technology Studies at University College London.
-She is an interdisciplinary researcher, drawing on relevant expertise in the social sciences on scientific uncertainty, risk, and complexity to focus on how natural hazard early warning systems can be made more effective, specifically alert level systems.
+Carina is an interdisciplinary researcher, drawing on relevant expertise in the social sciences on scientific uncertainty, risk, and complexity to focus on how natural hazard early warning systems can be made more effective, specifically alert level systems.
 She also has interest in the transdisciplinary potential of art and science collaborations around environmental hazards.
-Carina established the World Organisation of Volcano Observatories Volcano Alert Level Working Group, and edited the first publication dedicated to Volcanic Crisis Communication (Observing the Volcano World: Volcanic Crisis Communication).
+Carina established the UCL Warning Research Centre, the worlds only dedicated centre to researching and practicing warnings for all hazards and threats in 2020, the World Organisation of Volcano Observatories Volcano Alert Level Working Group, and edited the first publication dedicated to Volcanic Crisis Communication (Observing the Volcano World: Volcanic Crisis Communication).
 Carina studied Geology and Mining at Imperial College London prior to working in London City’s financial sector.
 She completed her PhD at the UCL Hazard Research Centre before lecturing at Aberystwyth University.
 Carina is a regular consultant for Bournemouth University Disaster Management Centre, and frequently appears on national and international media following significant hazard events.